wordofwarning/wordofwarning.org/hab/turn/index.md

 • a selection platform for a series of bursaries for MDC's Choreolab^;
 • open to North West England† dancers + dance-makers, aged 18+
 • Enquiries: <mailto:turn@habmcr.org> | <a href="http://turnmcr.org" target="_blank">turnmcr.org</a> | <a href="http://twitter.com/hashtag/TurnMcr" target="_blank">#TurnMcr</a>

-[Turn 2017](/archive/2016-turn) is presented/co-produced by Word of Warning/hÅb, <a href="http://contactmcr.com" target="_blank">Contact</a>, <a href="http://www.digm.org" target="_blank">Dance Manchester</a> + Manchester Dance Consortium; supported using public funding by Arts Council England + funded by Manchester City Council.
+† *NW England is effectively Cheshire, Cumbria, Greater Manchester, Lancashire + Merseyside: **NOT** Yorkshire*;

-† *NW England is effectively Cheshire, Cumbria, Greater Manchester, Lancashire + Merseyside: **NOT** Yorkshire.*
+^ *Choreolab takes place 24-29 July 2017 at Contact subject to funding*.

-^ *Choreolab takes place 24-29 July 2017 at Contact subject to funding.*
+Turn 2017 is presented/co-produced by Word of Warning/hÅb, <a href="http://contactmcr.com" target="_blank">Contact</a>, <a href="http://www.digm.org" target="_blank">Dance Manchester</a> + <a href="http://bit.ly/McrDanceConsortium" target="_blank">Manchester Dance Consortium; supported using public funding by Arts Council England + funded by Manchester City Council.